-Enjoy lunch onboard as you cruise out into the bay, stopping to anchor for an afternoon of activities (which are subject to change due to cruise selection and weather conditions).
-Sightseeing includes visiting underground caves on the islands, which require climbing up and down steps inside and outside of the caves.
-End the day on deck with a drink in hand to watch the sunset over the bay followed by a freshly prepared dinner, before retiring to your cabin for the night.
+Enjoy lunch onboard as you cruise out into the bay, stopping to anchor for an afternoon of activities such as kayaking, swimming, or relaxing on an island beach (determined by the local weather conditions).
+Sightseeing may include visiting underground caves on the islands, which require climbing up and down steps inside and outside of the caves.

+End the day on deck with a drink in hand to watch the sunset, followed by a freshly prepared dinner, before retiring to your cabin for the night.

-You will need to pack a smaller overnight bag for your trip to Halong Bay.
+Please note: You will need to pack a smaller overnight bag for your trip to Halong Bay.
 Main luggage will be left in safe storage at the hotel in Hanoi and picked up your return.

-Please note: Weather conditions such as mist, fog, wind, rain and storms may delay the departure time of your cruise, or in rarer cases, your cruise may be cancelled.
+Please note: Weather conditions may delay the departure time of your cruise, or in some cases your cruise may be cancelled.
 Notifications of any delays or cancellations may not be known until your group's arrival in Halong Bay.
 If your cruise is cancelled after your arrival in Halong Bay, you will have lunch in Halong City and return to Hanoi.
 If notification of the cruise cancellation is given prior to your departure for Halong Bay, an alternative day trip will be arranged to Hoa Lu and Tam Coc or 'Halong Bay on Land', an area located approximately 2 hours from Hanoi.
-Our guides will make every effort to inform the group at the earliest possible moment should there be any itinerary changes.